Introduction

 It is constructed with a strong monofilament that provides extra tensile strength.

 The weaving prevents unraveling when cut.
-The weaving conforms to shade percentage and mesh density.
-This structure results in maximum air circulation in your garden.
+The weaving conforms to the shade percentage and mesh density.
+This structure maximizes air circulation in your garden.

 The Most Popular Types of Insect Netting’s Mesh